greenones/CA-UIM---Split-alarm-text-up-for-reorganising/README.md

 Use case:
 An uneditable message that was no longer relevent needed altering.
 This could've been achived in an OA escalation rule but the original message includes a problem filename, which is useful in the alert and couldn't be added via AO rule.

+Working on an alternative which will report the problem file with variable text.